glideroggan/dream/readme.md

 # BUGS
 - upcoming transaction on the same day shows as 'tomorrow'?
-- ✔️we have a problem with scheduled/upcoming transactions
-  - ✔️start the task to deal with upcoming transactions list
-  - ✔️change the transfer flow to include scheduled transaction
-    - ✔️test it
-  These shouldn't be part of normal transactions, instead they should be part of a simulation task and have a separate list We can have the transaction repo save two lists, upcoming and completed A simulation task could be going over the upcoming, and if it is time for a transaction, then we will perform it.
-This way the account balance will be updated in the correct order
-- ✔️why isn't established user have any upcoming transactions?
 - transfer-workflow
   - is not adding a correct description when doing a transfer to a contact, should say more than just "Transaction"
-- account-transaction-list is not subscribing to upcoming transactions
+- ✔️account-transaction-list is not subscribing to upcoming transactions

-- loan-workflow creates the loan too early, we need to sign first
+- ✔️loan-workflow creates the loan too early, we need to sign first
-  - it doesn't add it as a product
+  - ✔️it doesn't add it as a product
-  - it also adds the loan 3 times...
+  - ✔️it also adds the loan 3 times...
 - account-widget is not updated right away when a card have been connected to the account
 - creating an account, does create the product and the account, but in the product the account ID is not set Should be added to the metadata
 - swish should not be active so fast, it should create a simulation task
-- account-info-workflow
+- ✔️account-info-workflow
-  - is not configured for dark and light mode
+  - ✔️is not configured for dark and light mode
-  - is not the right size
+  - ✔️is not the right size
 - request-card-workflow is not good in light and dark mode
 - card-details buttons are wrongly styled in dark mode and light mode pressing the col buttons do nothing, until we do something with the rows buttons